 For additional details, refer to the card and connector mechanical drawings located in XXX.

-Note: The “B” pins on the connector are associated with the primary (top) side of the add-in card.
-The “A” pins on the connector are associated with the secondary (bottom) side of the add-in card.
+Note: The “B” pins on the connector are associated with the top side of the add-in card.
+The “A” pins on the connector are associated with the bottom side of the add-in card.

-Figure 8: Small Size Primary Connector Gold Finger Mating Card Dimensions – x16 – Primary Side
+Figure 8: Small Size Primary Connector Gold Finger Mating Card Dimensions – x16 – Top Side